alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today there was a lot of progress, quite a bit of work, applying for jobs, and reviewing code.

 **My Thoughts**: Even so, it wasn't a good day, but I know everything will get better.

+### Day 113: October 28, Tuesday

+**Today's Progress**: Today we returned to classes after reading week.
+I had a networking lab and another on systems design.

+**My Thoughts**: It was a good day, despite all the classes, it was also very peaceful.